-This course introduces students to theoretical approaches to communication within organizations, whether they be workplace, communities of worship, school clubs, or athletic teams.
+This course introduces students to theoretical approaches that help us understand the ways we communicate within our organizations whether in the workplace, communities of worship, school clubs, or athletic teams.
 Topics examined include how we communicate through leadership, conflict, decision making, ethnic and cultural diversity, and gender.
-Students examine historic styles and approaches to institutional organization and management from the industrial revolution through postmodernity.
+Students examine historic styles and approaches to institutional organization and management from the industrial revolution through post-modernity.
 Offered every semester.
+Periodically offered as a first-year seminar.
 Three credits.